Ada-Developers-Academy/ada-precourse-v2/intro-to-python/dictionaries.md

 ### Get Game Progress

-The helper function `print_word_progress_string` provides a visual display of the players progress towards guessing the word.
+The helper function `print_word_progress_string` provides a visual display of the player's progress towards guessing the word.
 We also need to write a function that indicates whether or not all the letters of the word have been guessed.
 We will name this function `get_word_progress`.
-The function `get_word_progress` should return `True` if all the letters have been guesses, and `False` otherwise.
+The function `get_word_progress` should return `True` if all the letters have been guessed, and `False` otherwise.

 This function will need to: